-This can leave both parties disappointed: clients may be frustrated that they do not get what they want (or expect) and the designer or writer may feel that their client is being difficult or indecisive.
+This can leave both parties disappointed.
+Clients may be frustrated that they do not get what they want (or expect).
+The designer or writer may feel that their client is being difficult or indecisive.

 As a copywriter and design manager, I have created my own briefing form that I have developed over the years.
 This covers most of the aspects I would normally expect to consider, to ensure that I deliver work that will be effective in the job it has to do.
 While I don't always complete it in full, at the very least it serves as a useful prompt to ensure all the main things are covered.